-Marijuana: Use can lead to an increase in heart rate of up to 50%, a sense of euphoria, acute dependency in a short time.
+Marijuana: Use can lead to an increase in heart rate of up to 50%, a sense of euphoria, acute anxiety, and tremendous mood swings.
+There is potential for long term physical and psychological damage.

 Cocaine: Use can affect the brain in seconds and result in heart or respiratory failure.